-Atlanta is perennially one of the hubs of global hip-hop, and for years one of the city's chief innovators has been Daniel from the DJ and production team: HXV.
-He's had a hand in the city's scene on pretty much every level, from production to engineering to developing new artists to organising parties to helping introduce the world to trap, a hybrid of dance music and street rap that's taken a life of its own.
+Atlanta is perennially one of the hubs of this nation's hip-hop scene, and for years one of the city's chief innovators has been Daniel from Heroes X Villains.
+He's had a hand in the city's scene on pretty much every level, from production to engineering to developing new artists to organizing parties to helping introduce the world to trap, a hybrid of dance music and street rap that's taken a life of its own.
 He knows everything and everyone in Atlanta, so we decided to give him a recurring column on Noisey, where he curates mixtapes of the hottest tracks in his city.
 Below is Volume One, with explanations of why each track is dope below that.
+Enjoy.

 Ca$h Out - "Juice"

-Ca$h Out got known for a track called "Cashin' Out", and then a lot of people wrote him off as a one-hit wonder.
+Remember Ca$h Out from "Cashin' Out" fame?
+A lot of people may have wrote him off as a one-hit wonder.
 Well he has been steadily proving those people wrong with a stream of consistent releases.
 His new flow, found on "Mexico," "Let's Get It," and now "Juice," seems to have given him new life.
-This song has been getting major play in Atlanta's strip clubs in the city so that only means one thing—it's set to explode.
+This song has been getting major play in the strip clubs in the city so that only means one thing—it's set to explode.

 ManManSavage - "On the Road"